PlanetLive/LinearA/disc/README.md

 <span style="font-size:1.2em;">**The surface of the water is reflective like my labrys (mirror-axe walking stick).
 We punt (trade) with light to communicate with the north, the location of Hades.
-The people I communicate with are my father's ancesters in Greece and Turkey.
+The people I communicate with are my father's ancestors in Greece and Turkey.
 Let's trust that we will be reunited in person soon.**</span>

 "Punting" refers to trading with light by twisting the mirror-axes staff back-and-forth to relay rhythmic verse by passing signals between boats.